catppuccin/userstyles/docs/tips-and-tricks.md

 ### How to get raw RGB values from a color

-You can use the following snippet to get the raw RGB values from a color:
+You can use the following snippet to get the raw RGB values from a color.

 ```less
 #rgbify(@color) {